Category Archives: Miscellaneous

 (Left to Right: Dolwyn’s Dolls,Madame Marlova Remembers)

 The spooky storyteller was a popular choice, the stories were not so tied to one particular storyteller so could be used again, for example Tammy’s Storyteller’s Strange Stories were reprinted with Jinty’s Gypsy Rose now telling the tale (read more about Gypsy Rose here).
 Two very similar looking character’s were The Man in Black, from Diana and Damian Darke from Spellbound.
 This is not surprising considering that Spellbound seemed to feature other stories that originated in Diana (i.e. Supercats, The Strange Ones).
 Damian Darke proved to be popular enough to survive two mergers, first with Debbie then Mandy (He also appeared in some Debbie Picture Story Library books).
 Spellbound also had Miss Hatherleigh a custodian of Cremond Hall, who told strange stories of the Cremond family that date from the 12th century.
-Judy had She of the Shadows a mysterious veiled woman telling stories, but more notable was the later character Bones, a skeleton in Skeleton Corner that also continued on in M&J. While other spooky storytellers may be mysterious a special otherworldly, having a skeleton truly passed it into supernatural.
+Judy had She of the Shadows a mysterious veiled woman telling stories who appeared in one annual, but more notable was the later character Bones, a skeleton in Skeleton Corner that also continued on in M&J. While other spooky storytellers may be mysterious a special otherworldly, having a skeleton truly passed it into supernatural.

 damian darkeshe of the shadowsskeleton_corner_06